jimmyverdoora/deepsix/README.md

 1) Intro.
-This software provides the implementation of a reinforcement learning agent which plays the game Six Making, created by Blue Orange Games.
+This MATLAB software provides the implementation of a reinforcement learning agent which plays the game Six Making, created by Blue Orange Games.
 The AI plays looking forward with a tree search and evaluating every possible move using a neural net.

 2) Neural Network Evaluation.
 The evaluation of the state of the game is provided by a